-The Plan Administrator, Claims Administrator, and Utilization Management Administrator shall have full access to all medical, Hospital, or other records relating to the diagnosis, treatment, or services provided to the Plan Participant or to any other information that is needed to administer provisions of the Plan.
+The Plan Administrator, Medical Plan Claims Administrator, and Utilization Management at the selected Medical Plan Claims Administrator shall have full access to all medical or other records relating to the diagnosis, treatment, or services provided to the Plan Participant or to any other information that is needed to administer provisions of the Plan.
 Release of such information or records by the Plan Participant shall be a condition of receipt of benefits from the Plan.
 Medical records shall be held as confidential by the above parties and under penalty of law shall not be released or disclosed to any unauthorized persons, except as provided by law.